slyon/ubuntu-maintainers-handbook/PackageTests.md

 Once you've gained permissions to run autopkgtests, you can load each of these URLs in your web browser yourself, which will cause the appropriate autopkgtests to run.
-If you omit the `--show-urls` parameter, `ppa tests` will instead display clickable links, making it even more convenient.
+If you omit the `--show-url` parameter, `ppa tests` will instead display clickable links, making it even more convenient.

 After a while, run `ppa tests` again to see how the tests are coming along: